relaybox/session/README.md

 Sessions are considered active whien a socket connection is established.
 Session data is stored in Redis along with the connection id attached to the session as the key.

+Sessions maintain their active state by emitting a heartbeat every `WS_IDLE_TIMEOUT_MS` milliseconds.

 A key will always start with a `ttl` of `(WS_IDLE_TIMEOUT_MS / 1000) * 3` seconds.
 Each time a session heartbeat is received the `ttl` is reset.
 When the cron task runs, it iterates a sorted set of connection IDs.
 Any connection IDs found that has a value of `WS_IDLE_TIMEOUT_MS * 4` will be considered inactive and purged.
 This means that a heartbeat has not been registered and the active session key has expired.

 This job is responsible for processing heartbeat jobs and resetting the `ttl` of the session in response to a session heartbeat to ensure it isn't puged when the a session destroy job is processed or the cron task runs.